Academic post |

 Cultural safety |

-Cultural safety is determined by Aboriginal and Torres Strait Islander individuals, families and communities.
-Culturally safe practice is the delivery of safe, accessible and responsive healthcare free of racism through a health practitioner’s ongoing critical reflection about knowledge, skills, attitudes, practising behaviours and power differentials. |
+Culturally safe practice is the delivery of safe, accessible and responsive healthcare free of racism through a health practitioner’s ongoing critical reflection about knowledge, skills, attitudes, practising behaviours and power differentials.
+Cultural safety is determined by Aboriginal and Torres Strait Islander individuals, families and communities. |

 Designated supervisor |

-The medical practitioner who has ultimate responsibility for a registrar and manages their supervision by the supervisory team to ensure safe patient care.
-A designated supervisor provides formal and informal teaching, feedback and assessment. |
+The accredited supervisor who has ultimate responsibility for a registrar and manages their supervision by the supervisory team to ensure safe patient care.
+The designated supervisor is the first point of contact for the RACGP for issues relevant to the linked registrar. |

 Dual Fellowship |